Popcorn Chicken Recipe

 For a quick and easy homemade sauce, mix equal parts BBQ sauce and ranch dressing.

+If you’re looking for a different texture, try using crushed cornflakes in place of panko breadcrumbs.
 Storage: Popcorn chicken is at its best when served hot and fresh.
 If you have leftovers, allow them to cool completely before storing them in an airtight container in the refrigerator for up to 3 days.

 To reheat, bake at 325°F for 10 minutes to restore their crispiness.